Tips for KitchenAid® Slow Cooker

 Ceramic pot tips

-Here are a few simple tips to assure your slow cooker gives you years of service.
+Here are a few simple tips to ensure your slow cooker gives you years of service.

-- This is a large-capacity slow cooker and it is recommended that you cook with at least 1 qt (1 L) of food in the ceramic pot.
+- This is a large-capacity slow cooker, and it is recommended that you cook with at least one qt (1 L) of food in the ceramic pot.
 There is a "minimum" fill line marked inside select models.

 - Do not store the ceramic pot in the refrigerator.